 What's a prepayment meter?

 A prepayment meter is a meter that requires you to pay for your energy before you use it.
 You top up a key or smart card at shops which have Payzone or PayPoint signs.
 You then insert your key or card into the meter to add credit instantly.
-There are now smart pay as you go meters, which allow you to top up your energy from the comfort of your sofa.

-If you’re on a prepayment meter and want to switch to a different kind of meter you’ll need to get in touch with your energy provider.
+If you’re on a prepayment meter and want to switch to a different kind of meter, you’ll need to get in touch with your energy provider.

 Where and how do I top up my electricity meter?

 You can top up at any shop or Post Office with the Payzone or PayPoint signs.
 Look out for shops with the sign in their windows.
 A lot of small, local shops can do this for you or convenience stores like Tesco Local.
-Find out more about prepayment meters top up.

 Where is my electricity meter?